Re-examining our approach to memory mapping

 How does QuestDB get the kind of performance it does, and how are we continuing to squeeze another 50-60% out of it?
 This post will look at a code change we thought would create a negative performance impact, which actually brought a substantial boost in the system's overall performance and demonstrates that we are constantly learning more about performance improvements.

-If you like this content, show it with a star on GitHub or come say hi in our community Slack workspace.
+If you like this content, show it with a star on GitHub or come say hi in our community forums.

 QuestDB started out with a single-threaded approach to queries and such.
 But one obvious way to improve performance in a Java application like this is to parallelize as much as you can by using multiple threads of execution.